Buyer fit

 Also consider

-Information compiled from public sources.
+Independent research.
 Verify details directly with the provider before making decisions.